gterzian/Python-Parallel-Collections/README.md

 ```

 ###Quick example of flatmap and filter for both collections

+####FlatMap

-Functions passed to the methods of a list will be passed every element in the list and should return a single element.
+Functions passed to the flatmap method of a list will be passed every element in the list and should return a single element.
 For a dict, the function will receive a tuple (key, values) for every key in the dict, and should equally return a two element sequence.

-####FlatMap

 ```python
 >>>def double(item):